 Commodity costs are part of the total O&M budget.
-This section provides additional details of the commodity budget.
 The Commodity budget for 2023 of \$485 million is \$44.3 million higher than the 2022 Budget.
 Commodities are net of surplus power sales.
 The budget for commodities assumes a typical water year.
 Purchased power is increasing primarily due to the new Geothermal Purchased Power Agreement (PPA), lower carbon power purchased, higher Renewable Energy Credit (REC) purchases and an increase in expected customer sales.
 Fuel for Generation is decreasing due to lower thermal generation.
-There is an increase in transmission costs for TANC.
+There is an increase in transmission costs for Transmission Agency of Northern California (TANC).